 - Employees taking unofficial strike action can be dismissed.

 5.3 You can dismiss a temporary replacement once the permanent employee returns to work (eg after maternity leave).

-Employees who started after 5 April 2012 with less than two years’ service cannot claim unfair dismissal.
+Employees with less than two years’ service cannot claim unfair dismissal.
 Where employment started before this date, the qualifying period is one year’s service.
 However:

 - You should still follow fair and transparent procedures in line with the Acas Code of Practice.

 - Any employee dismissed for unlawful or inadmissible reasons (see 4.2 and 4.3) can claim unfair dismissal, regardless of length of service.

 - Employees who adopt ‘employee-owner’ or ‘employee-shareholder’ status do not have the right to ordinary protection from unfair dismissal.